sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 Currently, all docker images are hard burned into installable SONiC image.
 For any code update in a container image, however minor, requires re-build of the entire SONiC image and the rest of the heavy weight process to qualify the image to run in a production switch followed by install of the image in controlled phases with a mandatory reboot required.

 ## Proposal:
 Build the image as today.
 Install the image as today.
 In addition configure a subset of dockers as "*could be kube managed*", which could even be hardcoded in minigraph.py.
-Whenever the switch would join a master and if the master has a manifest for a feature marked as kube-managed for this node, master deploys the container per manifest.<br/>
+Whenever the switch would join a master and if the master has a manifest for a feature marked as kube-managed for this node, master deploys the container per manifest.

-For any code update for a container, just build the container only, qualify *only* the container image through tests, upload the image to container registry and update the manifest in master.
-The master now deploys the updated container to all connected & eligible nodes, transparently, with the only cost of restarting that updated service.
-For containers that does not affect data plane, the restart can be transparent.
-For containers that do affect, it can be restarted in warm-reboot mode, so it could be updated with no traffic disruption.
+For any code update for a container, update the container image, qualify the container image, upload to registry, update manifest, and the infrastructure would carry it to all masters, which would do a safe deployment in nodes.
+For services that do not affect dataplane or support warm restart, the impact could be as simple as service restart.
+If not, some additional safety process may need to be followed before service restart.

 This could be extended to features that are ***not part of SONiC image***, but could be enabled to run in SONiC switches.

+The above proposal has multiple challenges to brainstorm and solve<br/>

+***This doc addresses the SONiC node side changes only to adopt to the above proposal in phases.***

 # Goal:
 1) Enable to deploy containers that are not part of SONiC image to run in a switch running SONiC